RPrince1/dropwizard-java-bank_service-jdbi/readme.md

-Club Dropwizard application
+Example JDBI Dropwizard application
 ====================================

 Running the application
 -----------------------
-To run the application from within your IDE, start from **ClubsApplication**.java with the following command line arguments:
+To run the application from within your IDE, start from **BaseDWApplication**.java with the following command line arguments:
 **server** *path_to_config_file*.yml

 About the application